 Foods Rich in Vitamin F

 Vitamin F comes in 2 forms, Omega3 and Omega 6.
 Omega 6 helps reduce the occurrence of acne through hydration thus preventing dry skin.
-Dry skin is also prone to acne.
-It is also a notable anti-ageing substance which restores the overall health of the skin.
-Meanwhile Omega 3 has anti inflammatory properties that ease acne in general.
+You know by now that dry skin is also prone to acne since it drives the sebaceous glands to overproduce sebum.
+Omega 6 is also believed to be an anti-aging substance as it helps in restoring the overall health of the skin.
+Meanwhile Omega 3 has anti inflammatory properties that can help ease acne in general.
 A very good source of Vitamin F is fish oil or fish.

 Foods Rich in Zinc